 The direction of current on the left sides of the armature conductor goes into the paper (represented by the cross inside the circle).
 The armature conductors combine their MMF for generating the fluxes through the armature in the downward direction.

 Similarly, the right-hand side conductors carry current, and their direction goes out of the paper (shown by dots inside the circle).
 The conductor on the right-hand sides is also combining their MMF for producing the flux in the downwards direction.
 Hence, the conductor on both sides combines their MMF in such a way so that their flux goes downward direction.
 The flux induces in the armature conductor ΦA is given by the arrow shown above.

-The figure below shows the condition When the field current and the armature current are acting simultaneously.
+The figure below shows the condition in which the field current and the armature current are simultaneously acting on the conductor.

 Effect of Armature Reaction

 The effects of Armature Reaction are as follows:-

 - Because of the armature reaction the flux density of over one-half of the pole increases and over the other half decreases.
 The total flux produces by each pole is slightly less due to which the magnitude of the terminal voltage reduces.
 The effect due to which the armature reaction reduces the total flux is known as the demagnetizing effect.

 - The resultant flux is distorted.
 The direction of the magnetic neutral axis is shifted with the direction of resultant flux in the case of the generator, and it is opposite to the direction of the resultant flux in the case of the motor.